Administrative history: The New Administrative History

-Historians working on the medieval and early modern periods have begun to reexplore the possibilities of administrative history.
+Historians researching the medieval and early modern periods have begun to reexplore the possibilities of administrative history.
 This movement has been described as the "New Administrative History".
 It embraces a broad range of approaches, including interdisciplinary and theoretical work – as exemplified by John Sabapathy – and also more traditional institutional approaches, revisiting the methods of influential administrative historians such as T. F. Tout and G. R. Elton.